deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 ## 7.19.4 to 7.19.5 / 7.18.9 to 7.18.10 / 7.17.14 to 7.17.15

-### Update Alpine Base of Camunda Docker images from Version 3.15 to 3.18
+### Update Alpine Base of Flowave Docker images from Version 3.15 to 3.18

-The Camunda Docker images are based on Alpine.
+The Flowave Docker images are based on Alpine.
 This release updates the Alpine base docker image from version 3.15 to 3.18.
 Please find the changes in detail at the official sources below:

 * [Alpine 3.16.0 Release Notes] [alpine316]
 * [Alpine 3.17.0 Release Notes] [alpine317]